Gordon McDougall

 Past research

 I have also been involved in studies that correlate the metabolic and molecular changes associated with aspects of food quality.
-For example, through close working with Mark Taylor and Rob Hancock and collaborators from the University of Colorado, we correlated changes in metabolite profiles and gene expression in coloured and non-coloured potato tuber tissues.
+For example, through close working with CMS colleagues, we correlated changes in metabolite profiles and gene expression in coloured and non-coloured potato tuber tissues controlled by different microRNAs (https://doi.org/10.3389/fpls.2018.01742).

-With industrial and University partners, I have applied our analytical capacities to solve problems associated with berry flavour, juice manufacture and the effects of processing and cooking on bioactive components from diverse sources such as seaweeds and oats (see Quoats project).
+With industrial and university partners, and often working through our commercial arm James Hutton Ltd, I have been very active in applying our analytical capacities to solve problems associated with product flavour, manufacture and the effects of processing and cooking on bioactive components from diverse sources, such as seaweeds and oats.

-This work has involved collaborations with British Universities including Bath, Glasgow, Ulster, Dundee, Reading, Abertay, Queen Margaret, Newcastle, Sheffield Hallam, Strathclyde, Aberystwyth, University of the Highlands and Islands and St Andrews.
-International collaborations are in place with scientists from Universities and Research Institutes in, for example, Germany, Italy, Bulgaria, Spain, Norway, Sweden, Denmark, France, Holland, Ireland, Portugal, USA and New Zealand.
-We also have a number of research partners in UK and European companies.
+We have built collaborations with British Universities including Glasgow, Ulster, Dundee, Reading, Abertay, Queen Margaret, Newcastle, Sheffield Hallam, Strathclyde, Aberystwyth, University of the Highlands and Islands and St Andrews.
+International collaborations are in place with scientists from Universities and Research Institutes in, e.g., Germany, Italy, Bulgaria, Spain, Norway, Sweden, Denmark, France, Holland, Ireland, Portugal, USA and New Zealand.
+We also have a network of research partners in UK and European companies but are open for discussions in any new ventures.

 • McDougall, G.J.
 (2019) The potential role of polyphenol-enzyme interactions on human health, In: Varelis, P., Melton, L. & Shahidi, F. (eds.)
 Melton, L., Encyclopedia of Food Chemistry, Elsevier Reference Work, 578-582